KIT-IBT/Cobiveco/README.md

    If the files ``mmg2d_O3, mmg3d_O3, mmgs_O3`` are present, you can go on to the next step.
 Else perform download the mmg binary from [here](https://www.mmgtools.org/mmg-remesher-downloads) and move ``mmg2d_O3, mmg3d_O3, mmgs_O3`` to ``dependencies/mmg/build/bin``.

    When running any example later, a warning about unidentified developer may occur.
 This can be solved by editing the setting as descibed [here](https://support.apple.com/en-us/HT202491).
-5. Paraview will be used during the calculation od the coordinates and is highly recommended for visualization.
+5. Paraview will be used during the calculation of the coordinates and is highly recommended for visualization.
 Install Paraview.
 You can download Paraview [here](https://www.paraview.org/download/) (recommended on Mac: ParaView-5.11.0-RC1-MPI-OSX10.13-Python3.9-x86_64.dmg).
 The installation was tested was Paraview 5.10 and 5.11 .
 6. Check that ``pvpython`` can be evoked from the commandline.
 If not, add the path to your ``~/.zshrc``.
    First, check where ``pvpython`` is located.